cayblood/saltaires/jekyll-site/membership.md

 International & District Contests: Make your own arrangements for registration, travel, hotel, and food.
 Varies by location and event.

 The cost of the uniform is a personal expense.
-More details on the uniform below.

-### Uniform

-* Black Tuxedo - Provide your own (coat should be single breasted, notch lapel, 1-2 buttons)
-* White Dress Shirt - Provide your own (check for specifics)
+Uniform details will be communicated to chorus members each season.

 ### Attendance

-Rehearsals are held from 7:00 - 9:30 pm on Wednesday nights at the Salt Lake Choral Artists building located at:
+Rehearsals are held from 7:00 - 9:30 pm on Wednesday nights at the church building located at:
-<br><br><b>700 N 200 W, Salt Lake City, UT 84103.</b>
+<br><br><b>2465 South 800 East, Salt Lake City, UT 84106</b>

-Members are expected to attend rehearsals on a regular basis for the entire season.
-Attendance is taken at all rehearsals and performances to ensure members uphold this standard.
-Members who wish to perform with the Saltaires agree to the entire season with attendance levels as follows:

-* Weekly Rehearsals - 75%
-* Special Rehearsals (retreats, coaching sessions, tech rehearsals, etc.) - 100%
-* Performances (spring show, district & international contests) - 100%
+Members are expected to attend 75% of rehearsals, and all shows and contests.

 ### Calendar